-Shakshuka.
-Tunisian in origin it is a dish of eggs poached in a rich sauce of tomatoes, spiced with red chili pepper, cumin, and garlic.
-Another spice used in this recipe is called harissa.
-Harissa is a paste commonly used in North African cuisines that is a combination of different kinds of peppers, spices, and herbs along with oil.
-Squeezed some fresh lemon on top along with chopped fresh herbs.
-Add sesame seeds, avocado or greek yogurt.
-Serve with toasted pita bread.
+Tunisian in origin, Shakshuka, is a dish of eggs poached in a rich sauce of tomatoes, spiced with robust spices like red chili pepper, cumin, garlic and a paste called harissa.
+Harissa is commonly used in North African cuisines and is a combination of different kinds of peppers, spices, and herbs in oil.
+Squeeze some fresh lemon juice and add a few bright herbs to garnish this one-skillet meal.
+Add ripe avocado, feta crumbles, sesame seeds and get creative!
+Serve with toasted pita bread and enjoy!

 2 tbsp olive oil

 1 tsp cumin seeds

 1 tsp coriander seeds

 1 large onion, diced or thinly sliced

 1 tbsp tomato paste

 cracked black pepper to taste

 can garnish with feta cheese crumbles, cilantro, parsley, dill, sesame seeds, avocado, scallions